Varamil/grist-widget/exportTable/README.md

 2. (*optional*) In the *Columns* section, click on the line to display the columns of the selected table.
 You can then choose which ones to copy by checking them.
 3. Click on the *Copy* button, and the data will be copied to the clipboard (be careful not to copy anything else (including ctrl+c) before completing the following steps).
 4. (*optional*) If the target table is not the same, select the destination table in the *Target Table* section.
+5. Click on the *Paste* button, and the new columns will be added to the selected table.

+***⚠️ Clipboard issue***

+Due to security measures to prevent web pages from accessing your clipboard, you may experience some issue when pasting data:

+* On some browser (like Chrome), the access from the clipboard is denied, so you need to paste manually its content into the "Data to paste" section (using ctrl+V) and then click on the "Paste" button.
-5. Click on the *Paste* button, and the new columns will be added to the selected table. *Note: if the data to be pasted has been copied from outside the browser, clicking on the button may bring up a context menu with the "Paste" option.
-Simply click on it to confirm (these are security measures to prevent web pages from accessing your clipboard).*
+* On some other (like Firefox), if the data to be pasted has been copied from outside the browser, clicking on the button may bring up a context menu with the "Paste" option.
+Simply click on it to confirm.

 ***Remarks:***